 Dr. Carey O’Rielly’s study of the bio-compatibility of dental materials for the last 20 years is integral to his approach in practicing dentistry.
-Dr O has spent years working with immune- sensitive patients, and has studied literally hundreds of blood tests to find the most durable, safest and “user friendly” materials available today.
+Dr O has spent years working with immune sensitive patients, and has studied literally hundreds of blood tests from Clifford Labs to find the most durable, safest and “user friendly” materials available today.

 Biological Dentistry is an approach to dentistry that has as one of its focuses the safety of dental materials.
-In a toxic world it’s not advisable to add to our bodies’ toxic load or create more stress on our immune system through dentistry.
-Studies indicate that at some point at least 20% of dental patients develop sensitivity to dental material.
-Dr. O’Rielly has eliminated the frequent offenders, especially in the area of metals.
-However some patients have particular sensitivity issues.
-At Integrative Dentistry we can offer you a blood test to ascertain which of the hundreds of available dental materials are suitable for you.
+In a toxic world it’s not advisable to add to our bodies’ toxic load through dentistry or create more stress to our immune system.
+Studies indicate that at some point at least 20% of dental patients develop sensitivity to one or more dental materials.
+Dr. O’Rielly has eliminated the dental materials that have shown to be not suitable to put into your teeth.
+These materials cause a reaction in the immune cells that protect our bodies from toxicity.

 While there are no perfect dental materials, the safest materials include: